jmpd3/keyboards/README.md

-# Repositorio para los teclados handwired hechos con Qmk y Vial
+# repo for the source code of my Vial keyboards